Revamping GoDaddy’s Domain Ownership Protection

 Same information.
 Completely different feeling.

-Activity Log: from wall of data to digestible buckets
+Activity Log: from wall of data to digestible bucket

 phase 04 · expansion